cameroncuster/snake_player/README.md

 score, and nearing a perfect score almost every run.
 The player also handles non- traditional size grids well (with or without obstacles).

+## Design and Implementation ##
+The snake player's design was inspired by the factory method.
+When the player's "MakeMove" method is called (at every iteration), the player will follow the cached path, or instantiate a cycle, which will find the path the snake should take to preserve the simulated Hamiltonian cycle as described below.

 ## Steps in the Pathfinding Algorithm ##
 1. Locate a path to the food.
 2. Simulate the path to the food.